Patterns

 Learn about how to deal with high contention in your system design interview.

-Both Alice and Bob receive confirmation emails with the exact same seat number.
-They both show up to the concert thinking they own Row 5, Seat 12.
-One of them is getting kicked out, and the venue has to issue a refund while dealing with two very angry customers.
+By the time the dust settles, both cards have been charged $500 and both buyers have a confirmation email for the same seat.
+Alice and Bob show up to the concert each thinking they own Row 5, Seat 12.
+One of them is getting kicked out, and the venue is stuck issuing a refund while dealing with two very angry customers.

 Race Condition Timeline